CoreMedia/coremedia-headless-client-react/docs/apps/development.md

 ## IDE Support

 Using IntelliJ Idea with the JS GraphQL Plugin enables Code Completion for the GraphQL Queries.
-Duplicate and rename the file [.graphqlconfig.example](../../.graphqlconfig.example) to `.graphqlconfig` and configure the corresponding values like `url`.
+The `schema.graphql` is checked into the workspace.
+To update it to your changes, configure and use the `.graphqlconfig`.